Learning Science Through Play in Nature (Early Childhood - Year 2)

 You will receive a certificate for professional development hours.

-Morning tea and lunch are provided on the day.
+Morning tea will be provided on the day.